IP Rights and Infringement With Podcasts and Live Streaming

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide intellectual property counsel on the IP issues that arise in podcasts and live streaming.
+This CLE course will guide intellectual property counsel on the IP issues that arise in podcasts and live streaming.
 The panel will discuss protecting rights in podcasts and live streaming.
 The panel will also examine the steps to take to minimize the likelihood of infringing upon the IP rights of others when creating and producing podcasts and live streaming.

 - What is a podcast and how does it work?